 “If you walk out that door, my life isn’t going to be very different.
-I’m already a marked target, you see,” she drawled as she flicked off some ash.
+I’m already a marked target, you see,” she drawled.
 “But what’s going to happen to you when a rumor about your secret dealings with Dark Magic runs around the Castle?”

 “You wouldn’t,” he growled.

 “I cursed your girlfriend,” she sneered back, “what makes you think I wouldn’t destroy your sterling reputation?”

 Before he could react, the Slytherin fluidly slipped off the top of the desk and began to walk towards him.
 Peter’s heartbeat quickly petrified when she began to caress the side of his cheek - if Aeryn had done the same, he would have felt comforted, but Luciana’s touch was menacing and authoritative.

 “This is how it works, Pettigrew,” she began with a sigh.
 “In order to receive the Dark Mark, you have to have two things: an innovative scheme to perpetuate the Mission and a willing protégé to expand our numbers.
 Now, I could have secured Snape as my apprentice before Lestrange did -”

 “Lestrange is a Death Eater,” Peter confirmed with astonishment.
 “Snape too.”

 “Yes, Snape too,” she laughed.
 “Who do you think created the unknown curse that stunned your girlfriend and best friend?
 Well, Avery cocked up the incantation, so Lupin didn’t suffer the full intended amount … but really, this shouldn’t be that fucking surprising.”